Senparos/webScraper/README.md

     4. run the program by typing the following into the Anaconda prompt: python scraper.py
     5. during execution, the program will create an output for each news article, which is named output#.txt, where the # represents which link it corresponds to
     6. the program will also generate a summary of each article, which can be found in the \Data\summary folder and will be named summary#.txt, where # represents which link the summary corresponds to
+    7. (optional) run "text_to_html.py" to generate a simple html webpage that contains all the article summaries from the scraper.